Photo by Svadilfari/FlickrCC

 By summer, however, whatever spindly stalks remain after harvest will melt down in our heat.
 They are not perennials down here, but next September, we will seed out plants again.
 By April, the Yanks will buy strawberries and rhubarb and enjoy the nostalgia of the combination.

-Rhubarb with Berries and Candied Ginger
+Recipe: Rhubarb With Berries and Candied Ginger